yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 gpio 4 = EZ SETUP button (similar to linksys "button"?)
 (00 = unpressed, 01 = pressed)

 ----
-=== PPPOE ===
+=== PPPoE ===
-With firmware version 0.9 PPPOE works out of the box.
+With firmware version 0.9 PPPoE works out of the box.
 The following problems affect older firmware versions.
-VespaTS: Couldn't get [wiki:WikiPedia:PPPoE PPPOE] to work.
-To get pppoe running I had to change again some settings:
+VespaTS: Couldn't get WikiPedia:PPPoE to work.
+To get PPPoE running I had to change again some settings:

 wan_device=eth0 (it was set to vlan1)

 But probably better is to make vlan1 working (see above and below).

-Could an experienced WL-500gP user update [:OpenWrtDocs/Configuration#NetworkInterfaceNames:this table]?
+Could an experienced Asus WL500g Premium user update [:OpenWrtDocs/Configuration#NetworkInterfaceNames:this table]?

-The above does not work for me (on a clean OpenWRT squashfs firmware), I've to use these setting after configure in the web ui:
+The above does not work for me (on a clean OpenWrt squashfs firmware), I've to use these setting after configure in the web ui:

 /!\ '''Note:''' You may want to do a 'ifdown wan' first, to suppress pppd messages.